aws/aws-node-termination-handler/README.md

   --lifecycle-transition=autoscaling:EC2_INSTANCE_TERMINATING \
   --default-result=CONTINUE \
   --heartbeat-timeout=300 \
-  --notification-target-arn <your test queue ARN here> \
+  --notification-target-arn <your queue ARN here> \
   --role-arn <your SQS access role ARN here>
 ```

-#### 3. Create an ASG Launch Lifecycle Hook (optional):
+#### 3. Handle ASG Instance Launch Lifecycle Notifications (optional):

-If [Capacity Rebalance](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-capacity-rebalancing.html) is configured for your ASG, then a new instance will be launched upon another's termination.
+If [Capacity Rebalance](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-capacity-rebalancing.html) is configured for your ASG, a new instance will be launched before another's termination.
 The use of an ASG launch lifecycle hook, as configured below, can verify the new instance has successfully connected as a Kubernetes node.

-Here is the AWS CLI command to create a launch lifecycle hook on an existing ASG when using EventBridge, although this should really be configured via your favorite infrastructure-as-code tool like CloudFormation or Terraform:
+##### 3.1.
+Send Notification via EventBridge

+This will configure ASG to send launch notifications to EventBridge.

 ```
 aws autoscaling put-lifecycle-hook \
-  --lifecycle-hook-name=my-k8s-term-launch-hook \
+  --lifecycle-hook-name=my-k8s-launch-hook \
   --auto-scaling-group-name=my-k8s-asg \
   --lifecycle-transition=autoscaling:EC2_INSTANCE_LAUNCHING \
   --default-result="ABANDON" \
   --heartbeat-timeout=300
 ```

-If you want to avoid using EventBridge and instead send ASG Lifecycle events directly to SQS, instead use the following command, using the ARNs from Step 1:
+##### 3.2.
+Send notifications directly to SQS

+This will configure ASG to send launch notifications directly to an SQS queue monitored by NTH.

 ```
 aws autoscaling put-lifecycle-hook \
-  --lifecycle-hook-name=my-k8s-term-launch-hook \
+  --lifecycle-hook-name=my-k8s-launch-hook \
   --auto-scaling-group-name=my-k8s-asg \
   --lifecycle-transition=autoscaling:EC2_INSTANCE_LAUNCHING \
   --default-result="ABANDON" \
   --heartbeat-timeout=300 \
-  --notification-target-arn <your test queue ARN here> \
+  --notification-target-arn <your queue ARN here> \
   --role-arn <your SQS access role ARN here>
 ```

-The hook will be completed by NTH upon the instance's verified connection as a node.
-If not, the ABANDON default result will cause the instance to be terminated, and a new one to replace it repeating the same verification process.
+When NTH receives a launch notification, it will periodically check for a node backed by the EC2 instance to join the cluster and for the node to have a status of 'ready.'
+Once a node becomes ready, NTH will complete the lifecycle hook, prompting the ASG to proceed with terminating the previous instance.
+If the lifecycle hook is not completed before the timeout, the ASG will take the default action.
+If the default action is 'ABANDON,' the new instance will be terminated, and the notification process will be repeated with another new instance.

 #### 4. Tag the Instances: